 The description of both the problem and the solution are expressed at similar levels of granularity, for assessing their match.

-Training and education:
+Training and Education

 The framework defines and enacts the policies to disseminate the reuse culture

 and to encourage the adoption of reuse practices among project teams.
 It is principally